-In Northern Ireland we have reached 45% of our electricity consumption from renewables.
+In Northern Ireland we have reached 45% of our electricity consumption from renewables and the 2030 target for renewable electricity will not be less than 70%, as referenced above.
 RES notes that the Republic of Ireland has set a target of 70% by 2030 with Scotland aiming for 100% by 2030.
-With DfE due to publish its energy strategy by the end of this year, Northern Ireland is yet to set a target.
-However, we have an obligation to play our part in achieving net zero with a duty on all public authorities to facilitate this.

-RES therefore urges Council to ensure that the requirement to achieve net zero forms a fundamental pillar of the Plan Strategy (PS) and its vision.
+We have an obligation to play our part in achieving net zero with a duty on all public authorities to facilitate this.
+RES therefore urges Council to ensure that the requirement to achieve net zero, and to achieve the ambition set out for a renewable electricity target of at least 70% by 2030, form a fundamental pillar of the Plan Strategy (PS) and its vision.
 The PS should prioritise policies that promote electricity from renewable sources.
 This will assist in meeting other shared objectives set out in the Regional Development Strategy (RDS), the Sustainable Development Strategy (SDS) and the Strategic Planning Policy Statement (SPPS).